Freeky7819/rogue-auth-bridge/README.md

 ✅ Tests
 All functionality is covered by unittests:

-bash
+powershell
 Copy code
 python -m unittest
 📜 License
 Licensed under the Apache-2.0 license.
-Copyright © 2025 Damjan Žakelj
+© 2025 Damjan Žakelj

 🤝 Acknowledgements
 Built as an interoperability layer for the Qualifire Rogue ecosystem.